Tough c interview questions

 Explanation:

-Pointer to array of pointer to string: A pointer to an array which contents are pointer to string.
+A pointer to an array of pointers to strings is a pointer that points to an array, where each element is a pointer to a string.
 Example of Pointer to array of pointer to string:

 #include<stdio.h>